Do i need to take the Graduate Record Exams (GREs)?

 typically need to take two courses each summer.
 The program is planned for

 Will I have to take program exams?

-Who are the faculty members teaching in the program?
+Who are the faculty teaching in the program?

-Since classes don’t meet every week, what do I do if I have questions and we don’t have class?
-Will faculty members be available outside of class meeting times?
+If classes don’t meet each week, what do I do if I have questions and we don’t have class?
+Will faculty be available outside of class meeting times?

 Can I transfer courses from other programs into the program?

 transfer courses from other programs, but you must follow the Graduate School